 When you tell people you’re traveling to the Incan mountaintop citadel of Machu Picchu, which leads down to Peru’s Sacred Valley, you immediately have their attention.
 Whether they’ve been or not, most have heard about this breathtaking.
 And once you’re there, you’ll find that the sights and stories live up to the area’s mythic-sounding name.
+It can be difficult to navigate the best places to stay and best ways to get around, which is why traveling with a personalized tour operator like Kuoda can be beneficial.
+They can arrange hotel stays, transfers and tailor your trip to your exact needs.
 Aside from amazing Incan ruins and unique crafts (you would be remiss to not take home a few alpaca keepsakes) you can also enjoy great cuisine, spa treatments and music.
 Find out how to make the most of out of your trip to this world wonder using our Weekender guide.

 Where to Stay:

 Machu Picchu has over a million visitors each year, and with a wealth of luxury hospitality options, it’s not hard to see why.
 We chose the Tambo del Inka, a sprawling property with an indigenous touch throughout.
 The breakfast buffet here is especially memorable, serving everything from eggs and bacon to tamales to dim sum.
 There’s also an exquisite spa and pool area open late for you to get a nighttime relaxation and swim session in.

 If you want to be more central to Machu Picchu, you can’t choose a more conveniently located hotel than Sumaq Machu Pichu.
 It sits at the base of the road that leads you up to the famous archeological site.
 Many of their rooms offer amazing views of the mountain so that you can get excited before you even go on your endeavor.